 For instance, the Pacific Fishery Management Council recently voted to protect approximately 140,000 square miles of ocean from bottom trawling, a move that will prevent commercial fishing nets from harming coral and rocky reefs in that area.
 According to The Pew Charitable Trusts, who were also involved, this vote was a result of five years worth of research and lobbying from environmental groups and charities, and thousands of letters from activists and concerned citizens.

 Taking care of oceans and waterways requires vigilance, and staying informed is vital to that cause.
 Read up on the latest products that have been deemed harmful to the ocean or environment (like this recent study on why black plastic can't be recycled the same way as other plastics); keep an eye out for any environmental tragedy, like an oil spill or a tropical storm in your area that requires a cleanup; and be sure you're in the know about any organized rallies or fundraisers you can take part in.

+Carbon dioxide isn't just responsible for pollution in the air—it also makes its way into the ocean.
+In fact, about a third of manmade CO2 makes its way into the ocean, which equates to about 22 million tons a day.
+This can cause acidification of the water, which affects the health of the marine life—especially shelled animals—that live there.
 Taking stock of your own carbon footprint is important, and it becomes even more urgent when you think of the impact it has on everything.
 Climate change is all connected with one danger leading to another, leading to another, and so on.
 See how your energy habits can be more sustainable for the environment and make some much-needed adjustments.
 Simply driving less, buying energy efficient lights and appliances, and using fewer disposable goods can help.

 Don't keep all this knowledge to yourself!
 Bring up some of the more important facts to friends and family next time you're at the beach or out at a seafood restaurant.
 Invite them to join you for a cleanup, and encourage them to be mindful of their own carbon footprint.
 Your enthusiasm for healthy oceans and environments could be contagious, and you may soon find yourself with a network of like-minded individuals looking to make a difference.